Publications

 Working Papers

-The firm entry rate in the United States declined precipitously in recent decades, leading to an increase in the share of older, larger businesses.
-Younger workers tend to sort into younger firms, suggesting that the compositional shift of economic activity towards older firms has harmed the labor market prospects of younger workers.
-To assess this hypothesis, I develop an equilibrium labor market sorting model featuring both on-the-job search and two-sided, life-cycle heterogeneity.
-I use the framework to quantify the consequences of the shift in the firm age distribution for workers’ careers.
-I find that the change in the firm age distribution alone accounts for about 58 percent of the aggregate decline in the employer switching rate and about 23 percent of the aggregate decline in the employment-to-population ratio between 1994 and 2019.
-Aggregate worker welfare falls by about 0.5 percent along the transition path, with younger workers experiencing larger declines.
+The firm entry rate in the United States declined in recent decades, leading to an increase in the share of older, larger businesses.
+Younger workers tend to sort into younger firms, suggesting that the fall in the startup firm share differentially impacted labor market outcomes across the worker life-cycle.
+To assess this hypothesis and to quantify the consequences of the decline in firm entry for workers’ careers, I develop an equilibrium labor market sorting model featuring both on-the-job search and two-sided, life-cycle heterogeneity.
+I find that firm aging alone accounts for about two-thirds of the decline in the aggregate employer switching rate and about one-fifth of the decline in the aggregate employment-to-population ratio between 1994 and 2019.
+Aggregate worker welfare falls by about 0.7 percent along the transition path, with younger workers experiencing larger declines.

 This paper quantifies the contribution of unemployment inflows and outflows to cyclical changes in the unemployment rate.
 I show that the time series behavior of worker flows implies that they exhibit a specific dynamic structure.
 I then implement a simple identification strategy motivated by this evidence in order to empirically separate changes in job separation and job finding.
 I find that both margins contribute significantly to unemployment volatility and that their interaction is important for understanding the business cycle dynamics of the unemployment rate.
 My results suggest that models of the labor market should aim to capture this interaction as well as cyclical variation in job loss.